InnovatorIIT/GDSC/Emotion Detector/README.md

 * ResNet
 * AlexNet

-This models where not tried due to time restrictions
+This models where not tried due to time restrictions.
+Currently working on AlexNet, would push the model as soon as completed.

 Accuracy/Loss vs Epoch during Training: